Candidates & Elected Officials

 Bell County Commissioner, Precinct 4

 Oversees roads, bridges, and county services in Precinct 4.
 Sits on the Commissioners Court.
-After the March 2026 primaries, the November general is incumbent Louie Minor (D) vs Curtis Emmons (R).

 Term